kimrodriguezFINTECH/BUSINESS-CASE-OF-FINTECH-DOMAINS-/README.md

 1. Python

- Python will provide mutiple outcomes for the kinds of businesses that would be a good fit to merge together.
-Further more, create mutiple outcomes whether one company should sell or not proceed with a business opportunity.
-Also being able to identify early on whether a company merging together will cause a monopoly which will help avoid federal law suits.
+ Python will provide multiple outcomes for the kinds of businesses that would be a good fit to merge together.
+Furthermore, create multiple outcomes whether one company should sell or not proceed with a business opportunity.
+Also being able to identify early on whether a company merging together will cause a monopoly which will help avoid federal lawsuits.

-2. BlockChain
+2. Blockchain

-This will make the transfer of selling/buying/merging a company a easier when it comes to the financial aspects or being able to share updates at anytime.
-Most importantly, protect the company from any losses in which some cases a company might of lied in their financial statements when it came to evaluating the company, for example.
+This will make the transfer of selling/buying/merging a company easier when it comes to the financial aspects or being able to share updates at any time.
+Most importantly, protect the company from any losses in which some cases a company might have lied in their financial statements when it came to evaluating the company, for example.

 3. SQL
-The programming language is essential for financial analysis as it offers the ability to collect, store, and analyze financial data, and work with data visualization tools to see if an mergers and aqusition should happen.
+The programming language is essential for financial analysis as it offers the ability to collect, store, and analyze financial data, and work with data visualization tools to see if a merger or acquisition should happen.
 SQL improves the analysts' ability to manage and analyze excessive amounts of data safely and efficiently.
-Most importantly SQL databases can generate predictive models and data-driven business decisions that some companies cannot forsee in the present day.
+Most importantly SQL databases can generate predictive models and data-driven business decisions that some companies cannot foresee in the present day.

-# REFERENCES
+# REFERENCES:

 ## Overview and Origin